-We cannot predict if investors will find Holdco Common Stock less attractive because it relies on these exemptions.
-If some investors find Holdco Common Stock less attractive as a result, there may be a less active trading market and share price for Holdco Common Stock may be more volatile.
+We cannot predict if investors will find our common stock and warrants less attractive because it relies on these exemptions.
+If some investors find our common stock or warrants less attractive as a result, there may be a less active trading market and share price for our common stock or warrants may be more volatile.
 Once we cease to qualify as an emerging growth company, we will incur increased legal, accounting and compliance costs associated with Section 404 of the Sarbanes-Oxley Act.